Skip to content

 Fields:

-• extract_images (bool): Extract images from PDF.
+• extract_images (bool): Extract images from PDF documents.
 Default: False

 Example: